 Arvind: On the basis of Vaux’s article, errors bars should be the standard deviation of ‘independent’ replicates.
 However, it is difficult (and almost impossible) to do this for my work, e.g., I take 3 replicates from the same Niskin bottle for measuring chlorophyll but then they would be dependent replicates so I cannot have error bars based on those samples.
 And as per Vaux’s statistics, it appears to me that I should’ve taken replicates from different depths or from different locations, but then those error bars would be based on the variation in chlorophyll due to light, nutrient etc, which is not what I want.
 So tell me how would I take true replicates of independent samples in such a situation.
 I’ve discussed this with a few colleagues of mine who do similar experiments and they also have no clue on this.

-Me: I think when Vaux says “Simply put, statistics and error bars should be used only for independent data, and not for identical replicates within a single experiment.” – he is largely talking about the experimental, hypothesis-driven, laboratory-based bio. community, where errors such as analytical error may or may be significant in altering the outcome of the result.
+Me: I think when Vaux says “Simply put, statistics and error bars should be used only for independent data, and not for identical replicates within a single experiment.” – he is largely talking about the experimental, hypothesis-driven, laboratory-based bio. community, where errors such as analytical error may or may not be significant in altering the outcome of the result.
 In the geo/geobio community at least, we have to quantify how well we think we can measure parameters especially field-based measurements, which easily has the potential to alter the outcome of an experiment.
 In your case, first, what is the hypothesis you are trying to put forth with the chlorophyll and water samples?
 Are you simply trying to see how well you can measure it at a certain depth/location such that an error bar may be obtained, which will subsequently be used to test certain hypotheses?
 If so, I think you are OK in measuring the replicates and obtaining a std. dev.
 However, even here, what Vaux says applies to your case, because a ‘truly independent’ measurement would be a chlorophyll measurement on a water sample from another Niskin bottle from the same depth and location.
 This way, you are removing codependent measurement error/bias which could potentially arise due to sampling from the same bottle.
 So, in my opinion, putting an error bar to constrain the chlorophyll mean from a particular depth/location can be done using x measurements of water samples from n niskin bottles; where x can be = 1.

 While Vaux’s article focuses on analytical uncertainty, the second paper details the importance of sampling uncertainty and the central limit theorem.
 The Krzywinski and Altman article introduced me to the Monty Hall game show problem, which highlights that statistics can be deceptive on first glance!